 CDA Fire Station 2

-In 1992 we completed the 3,000 square foot Fire Station No. 2 for the Coeur d’Alene Fire Department.
-The goal of this project was to design and construct a low dollar, very functional and practical fire station for the West side of Coeur d’Alene, ID.
-For ease of maintenance a metal building was selected and the structure was raised on a masonry base to avoid damage to the skin by the vehicles and equipment.
+In 1992, we completed the 3,000 square foot Fire Station 2 for the Coeur d’Alene Fire Department.
+The goal of this original project was to design and construct a low cost, efficient, and functional fire station for the West side of Coeur d’Alene.
+For ease of maintenance, a metal building was selected and the structure was raised on a masonry base to avoid damage to the walls by the vehicles and equipment.